davesnowdon/naoutil/README.md

 If your script calling a naoutil.broker is executed on a robot, it will connect to the local NaoQi.

-If your script is executed an a computer or mobile device, and the end-user has only one robot, it will find it.
+If your script is executed on a computer or mobile device, and the end-user has only one robot, it will find it.

 And in case an end-user has several robots, this person can set the FAVORITE_NAO environment variable to guide naoutil.broker module into finding its prefered NAO robot.